emustudio/emuStudio/README.md

 The prerequisite is to have installed **Java Runtime Environment (JRE), at least version 11** (download [here](https://www.oracle.com/java/technologies/javase-downloads.html)).

-Then, unzip the zip file (`emuStudio-xxx.zip`) and run it using command:
+Then, unzip the tar/zip file (`emuStudio-xxx.zip`) and run it using command:

 - On Linux / Mac
 ```